Electron neural closure for turbulent magnetosheath simulations: energy channels: Results

 FCNN prediction on Figure~\ref{fig:T2D10c1PxyFCNN} for $P_{xy}$ captures overall features of the ground truth on Figure~\ref{fig:T2D10c1Pxy} significantly better than MLP on Figure~\ref{fig:T2D10c1PxyMLP}.
 For instance, the positive $P_{xy}$ at the separatrix at ($16 d_i, 53 d_i$) is more accurately reproduced with FCNN, while MLP tends to predict sign reversal incorrectly.
 FCNN is more accurate at reproducing the signs of the ridges around the magnetic island ($15 d_i,37 d_i$).
 Nevertheless, one cannot help but notice certain small-scale irregularities in FCNN prediction, which can also be described as vapor-like noise.
 These features are consistent with overall scores reported in the Table~\ref{tab:R2_models}.

 We complete this subsection by reporting on the spatial structures of FCNN predicted heat flux $q_z$ in Figure~\ref{fig:FCNN_qz}.
 Despite the relatively low $R^2$ score reported in the Table~\ref{tab:R2_models}, we see that FCNN captures main structures, for instance, counter streams of $q_z$ inside magnetic islands, and even structures around the ridges.
-Upon closer inspection, we see the same vapor-like noise that likely contributes to a poor $R^2$ score.
+Upon closer inspection, we see the same vapor-like noise, which likely contributes to a low $R^2$ score. {In Table~\ref{tab:R2_models} we have also included comparison of overall $R^2$ obtained with FCNN and with MLP for $\textbf{q}$.
+We see that MLP is much inferior at reconstructing the heat flux closure.}